-- Drive the unit to a flat, level surface and return the ground speed control levers to the middle (NEUTRAL) position to stop the unit's movement.
-Pivot the levers outward to lock them in the START/PARK position.
-This action automatically engages the parking brake. - 2.
-Disengage the PTO by pushing down on the PTO switch.
-Move the throttle control to the SLOW position and turn the ignition switch to OFF.
+- 1. Returning the ground speed control levers to the middle position will stop the unit's movement.
+Pivot the levers outward and lock them in NEUTRAL. - 2.
+Disengage the PTO by pushing down on the PTO switch. - 3.
+Engage the parking brake by pulling the parking brake lever back, in towards the operator, and then allowing it to travel forward to the lock position. - 4.
+Move the throttle control to mid-throttle position and turn the ignition key to OFF.
 Remove the key.